What is eCommerce and why should leisure venues care?

 “What will I get in return?”

 All of them very good and legitimate questions that I would definitely be asking myself as well.
 Which is why I want to make sure you walk out of this blog post with answers and knowing a little bit more about what this type of business model can bring to your leisure venue.
-Because trust me when I say, you should care.
+Because trust us when we say, you should care.

 On the other hand, eCommerce has enabled some of the most iconic brick and mortar businesses like Target, Walmart or Best Buy, just to name a few, to supplement and partially substitute their presence with an online store that helps them target a wider market and sell through more efficient distribution channels.